im97mori-github/AndroidBLEUtil/README.md

 - Start / Stop Gatt server from peripheral
 - Advertising with Incomplete List of 128-bit Service Class UUIDs for find, bonding, connect from central
 - Mock peripheral's response
-  - Change characteristic / descriptor / notification / indication response from central
+  - ~~Change characteristic / descriptor / notification / indication response from central~~(not available now)
   - Change response and Service / Characteristic / Descriptor setting from peripheral

 #### Start / Stop Gatt server from peripheral